emrahsariboz/Machine-learning-portfolio/README.md

 # Week 12
 ## Regression Analysis

 Linear regression is a supervised algorithm that aims to model the relationship between dependent and independent variables by fitting an optimal line.
+Some regression algorithms are ridge, logistic, decision tree regression and more.